 The market value of an ETN may be influenced by, among other things, time to maturity, level of supply and demand of the ETN, economic, legal, political or geographic events that affect the reference assets, volatility and lack of liquidity in the reference assets, changes in the applicable interest rates, the current performance of the market index to which the ETN is linked, and the credit rating of the ETN issuer.
 The market value of an ETN may differ from the performance of the applicable market index, and there may be times when an ETN trades at a premium or discount.
-This difference in price may be due to the fact that the supply and demand in the market for ETNs at any point in time is not always identical to the supply and demand in the market for the securities underlying the market index that the ETN seeks to track.
+This difference in price may be due to the fact that the supply and demand in the market for the securities underlying the market index that the ETN seeks to track.
 A change in the issuer's credit rating may also impact the value of an ETN despite the underlying market index remaining unchanged.